pulp-platform/dory/README.md

 Abstract
 --------
-DORY is an automatic tool to deploy DNNs on low cost MCUs with typically less than 1MB of on-chip SRAM memory.
+DORY is an automatic tool to deploy DNNs on low-cost MCUs with typically less than 1MB of on-chip SRAM memory.
 DORY abstracts tiling as a Constraint Programming~(CP) problem: it maximizes L1 memory utilization under the topological constraints imposed by each DNN layer.
 Then, it generates ANSI C code to orchestrate off- and on-chip transfers and computation phases.
 Layer tiling is depicted in Fig.1.